EXE - Expand Energy Corporation

 What is EXE?

 EXE is the ticker symbol for Expand Energy Corporation, a listed security.
-Expand Energy Corporation operates as an independent exploration and production company in the United States.
-It engages in acquisition, exploration, and development of properties to produce oil, natural gas, and natural gas liquids from underground reservoirs.
+Expand Energy Corporation functions as an independent entity primarily focused on the discovery and extraction of energy resources throughout the United States.
+Its core operations involve the acquisition, exploration, and subsequent development of properties to produce crude oil, natural gas, and associated liquid hydrocarbons from subterranean geological formations.
 Listed on NASDAQ.
 EXE is the equity ticker shown on this page; equity options traders use the security for directional, volatility, and income strategies via the listed options chain.

 What does the EXE options snapshot look like today?